Skip to content

 char* mb = "你好"; // 多字节字符(UTF-8 编码)

-The problem with wchar_t is that its size is inconsistent—2 bytes on Windows, 4 bytes on Linux.
-This is why many modern projects simply use UTF-8 encoded char arrays to handle all text.
-Encoding is a huge topic; we'll just touch on it here so you know it exists.
+The problem with wchar_t is its inconsistent size—2 bytes on Windows and 4 bytes on Linux.
+This is why many modern projects simply use char arrays encoded in UTF-8 to handle all text.
+Encoding is a vast topic, so we will just touch on it here; knowing it exists is enough for now.

 Basic Usage of const

-const is a type qualifier that tells the compiler "the value of this variable should not be modified."
-You can think of it as putting a lock on a variable—once locked, any attempt to modify it will be caught at compile time.
+const is a type qualifier that tells the compiler, "the value of this variable should not be modified."
+You can think of it as putting a lock on a variable—once locked, any attempt to modify it will be blocked at compile time.

 c